top of page

 Search

-WFP SBP Stories: Al-Mamun Azad, Emergency Response Officer in Tajikistan
+Al-Mamun Azad, Emergency Response Officer with WFP Tajikistan

 Tajikistan, a vulnerable, low-income Central Asian country, faces heightened food insecurity exacerbated by climate change, economic challenges, and the Ukraine crisis.
 With a significant portion of the population below the poverty line, especially in high-risk areas, urgent measures, including direct food assistance and resilience-building, are proposed to address the imminent threat and strengthen food security for the most vulnerable.